w4jbm/Python-Programs/README.md

 ```1 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97 ```

 The plethera of online examples, some of which are right and some of which are wrong, turns out to be both a strength and weakness for people

+## pyfact.py

+This program accepts a command line argument and calculates the factorial of it.
+Years ago a friends nephew was given the assignment of calculate 100! (although it was worded along the lines of "multiply all of the numbers between 1 and 100 together").
+It was a homework bonus question.

+I quickly hacked together a BASIC program to calculate it using regular floating point math, but the teacher then said that all digits needed to be shown.
+(There are 158 digits in 100!.)
+I hacked together another BASIC program using an array to hold integer values.

+But I have to admit it was much easier to do in Python using arbitary length integers.
+(And it runs much faster than it did on my PC in the mid-1990s.)

 ## rbow.py, helix,py, and square.py